Sparr0wHawk/crsf-web-nextjs/API_ARCHITECTURE.md

     return new MockCitySearchAPI(); // 🎭 Still mock
   } else {
     // Not ready yet
-    throw new Error('City Search Real API not implemented');
+    throw new Error("City Search Real API not implemented");
   }
 }
 ```

 ### Phase 3: Full Production

 ```
 ✅ All APIs switched to real implementations
 ✅ Mock APIs kept for testing